zacanger/rcg/README.md

 Assumes you're using ES latest.

-Tests are in a Jest + Enzyme format.
+Tests are in a Jest + Enzyme + Sinon format.

 License: WTFPL